Psybernetic/vim-cheatsheet/README.md

 Loosely based on [Daniel Gryniewicz](https://www.fprintf.net/vimCheatSheet.html)'s version.

-Vim has three modes: normal mode (a.k.a command mode), insert mode and visual mode.
+Vim is a modal text editor.
+It has three main modes: normal mode (a.k.a command mode), insert mode and visual mode.

-Normal mode is the default mode i.e. Vim starts in this mode.
+*Normal mode* is the default mode i.e. Vim starts in this mode.
-Insert mode is for entering text.
+*Insert mode* is for entering text.
-Visaul mode is for selecting text.
+*Visaul mode* is for selecting text.

 [Normal mode] indicates that you must be in normal mode first before a set of commands will work.